lynnfaraday/aresmush.com/_root/tutorials/code/reload.md

       end
     end

-Because the database models aren't part of the plugin module, they won't be *unloaded* before being reloaded.
-You can **add** things to database models through a reload, but you can't remove things.
+Since the database models aren't part of the plugin module, they won't be *unloaded* before being reloaded.
+Because of this, you can **add** things to database models through a reload, but you can't remove things.

 ### Module Mix-Ups